Network and Federation Settings, STUN/TURN Servers

 No UDP port can be used for communication between TrueConf Server and a client application.

-In the Internal addresses list, one will find the addresses and ports that the server will listen to for connections from client applications.
-These should be the addresses of the network interfaces on the machine where TrueConf Server is installed, or its internal DNS name, which resolves to one of the network interfaces by IP.
-When the box Listen on all IP addresses is checked (the default option), the list will be automatically created and will contain all such addresses, including virtual ones.
+The Internal addresses list contains the addresses and ports that the server will monitor for client application connections.
+These should be the network interface addresses of the machine where TrueConf Server is installed, or its internal DNS name that resolves to one of the network interfaces by IP.
+When the Listen on all IP addresses checkbox is selected (it is checked by default), the list is automatically compiled from all such addresses, including virtual ones.

-Uncheck the Listen on all IP addresses box.
+1. Clear the checkbox Listen on all IP addresses.

 Addresses from the External addresses list are added in an encrypted form to the name of TrueConf for Windows installer downloaded from the server guest page (refer to application settings).
 These addresses will be used when the application is launched for the first time.
 Users of your server and guests, who try to join a webinar, will be unable to connect to the server if the external address will be unavailable to them (however, they will be able to connect, if they specify a correct address in application settings).
 So, we suggest that in the External addresses list, you should specify the addresses accessible to all users both within the corporate network and from outside.
 This list can include addresses configured for forwarding to internal addresses, the IP address of your NAT, DNS name, or addresses to which you plan to migrate TrueConf Server in the future (so that the applications which were downloaded before, could connect to the server via the new IP address).
 If the server will be used only within a local network, this list will not be needed.